 2. Documenting the Origin of Funds: Lenders want assurance that the funds you’re using aren’t undisclosed loans or gifts without proper documentation.
 When using money from your 401k, be prepared to provide statements showing the withdrawal or loan, as well as any related documentation that demonstrates the transaction’s legitimacy.

 3. Impact on Loan Qualification: While VA and FHA loans can be more forgiving when it comes to credit scores and debt-to-income ratios, your ability to qualify might still be affected if you take a loan from your 401k.
-This is because the repayment of the loan can be considered a new debt obligation.
+While the 401k Loan will not impact your debt ratios, it might count against you if we needed the 401k account balances to provide reserves for your mortgage.
+Fortunately, this situation does not come up often.

 4. Loan Benefits and 401k: One of the standout benefits of VA loans is the possibility of zero down payment.
 FHA loans, on the other hand, typically require a down payment but can be as low as 3.5% with a 580 credit score.
 By understanding these benefits, you can strategically decide how much (if any) to withdraw or borrow from your 401k.